 D) On toy rotation day, simply select the new toy bin, dump and display its contents and put the old toys away in the bin.

-#2 Control Freak (my category of choice so you are not alone)
+My category of choice, so you are not alone.

 A) If you would like to have more control from week to week as to which toys are chosen, then find a spacious place to store most of your toys.
 If you need to spread out your toy collection into multiple locations, then keep all the toys from one category in one closet.
 For example, all the imaginative play toys are in your son’s closet and all the gross-motor toys are in the playroom closet, etc… This makes it easy to select one toy from each category, every week.